 1. Get your disc

 That’s easier said than done.
-If your a beginner and need some disc it can be very overwhelming when you see the vast selection available.
+If you’re a beginner and need some disc it can be very overwhelming when you see the vast selection available.
 That’s why I suggest using a starter disc set.
 Even that can be challenging so I wrote this article Top 3 Beginner Disc Golf Sets to help you get started.

 2. Find a course

 You need a course to play on.
-I know that sounds obvious but you can also learn a lot by throwing your disc in a park or field near your house.
+I know that sounds obvious but you can also learn a lot by throwing your discs in a park or field near your house.
 But we want to play disc golf on a course so let’s find a course.

 As mentioned in my article How To Find Disc Golf Courses I love to use the Udisc app.
 Go read the article for more on discovering new courses or download the app onto your phone.